-We’ve already written about waterproof dog beds, but what about the best waterproof dog bed liners and covers to protect against mess and accidents?
+We’ve already written about both washable dog beds, and waterproof dog beds, but what about the best standalone waterproof dog bed liners and covers (that can be purchased individually) to protect against mess and accidents?

-Let’s take a look at some of the best!
+Let’s take a closer look at some of the covers and liners!

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)